 To keep things short, it is important to shoot multiple shots from different angles and heights and choose the one you prefer.
 One of them would probably eventually be good enough.

-You also like taking landscape images don’t you?
+You also like taking landscape images, don’t you?
 Could you tell us more and show us one of your favourite images?

 Which destinations have you enjoyed visiting the most so far?

 That’s another really tough question, and coincidentally, also one that I often get asked.
 The answer is entirely subjective and impossible to answer.
-Fortunately, I have yet to travel to a place which I would later regret visiting.
+Fortunately, I have yet to travel to a place that I would later regret visiting.
 Each destination has its charm and unique character, and most importantly, each of them offers a different experience; something meaningful that you can take along with you for the rest of your life.
 I have probably discovered and learned more through travelling than through any other medium.

 Which destinations are on your bucket list?